veryfastman/nix-config/INSTALL.md

 ```
 cd machines # cd into directory holding device-specific configurations
 cp -r laptop your_machine # Create new config by duplicating a present one
-cd machines/your_machine # cd into new config
+cd your_machine # cd into new config
 rm -rf hardware-configuration.nix # Remove useless hardware config
 nixos-generate-config --show-hardware-config > hardware-configuration.nix # Generate a new hardware config
 ```

-- Add the new machine to "machines/default.nix"
+- Add the new configuration to "machines/default.nix"

 ```
 machines/default.nix